Fast randomized Kronecker tensor decomposition: algorithms and error analysis: Preliminaries

 Finally, the permuted tensor is reshaped to an $N$-order tensor of size $I_1J_1\times I_2J_2\times \cdots\times I_NJ_N$.
-The MATLAB code of this operation and related useful functions are accessible at the GitHub repository {https://github.com/kbatseli/TKPSVD}.
+The MATLAB code for this operation and related useful functions is available in the GitHub repository {https://github.com/kbatseli/TKPSVD}.